-The articles below, as published in our church magazine Newslink, chart in sequence the progress of our Reader, Jackie Parry, on the road that will lead to her ordination.
+The articles below, as published in our church magazine Newslink, chart in sequence the progress of our Reader, Jackie Parry, on the road that has lead to her ordination.

 Where to begin?